juanctorresf/portfolio-juanTorres/src/content/about/about.md

 ---
 title: "About Me"
-description: "I'm an enthusiastic front-end developer seeking my first professional opportunity to apply and further expand my technical skills.
-Although I have no formal labor in the tech field I have gained a solid knowledge of key front-end development technologies through my independent learning and personal projects."
+description: "I’m a junior frontend developer with solid understanding of technologies such as HTML, CSS, JavaScript, React, Redux Toolkit, Zustand, Tailwind CSS, Gulp, SASS y GIT.
+My goal is to create interactive, dynamic, functional and visually appealing websites.
+Although I have no formal experience, I have acquired  a solid knowledge through my self-learning  and  development of personal projects."
 # descSkills: "Here are a few of technologies I've worked and been learning: "
 ---